How To Pack Medication for Air Travel Internationally

 • Be prepared to show prescription labels and documentation as to their necessity and that they are for personal medical use

-• Keep them separate from your regular liquids bag (that quart-sized bag containing your mounthwash, shampoo etc).
+• Keep them separate from your regular liquids bag (that quart-sized bag containing your mouthwash, shampoo etc).

 Countries in Europe, for example, have strong regulations regarding common OTC medications like antihistimines; some are prohibited, depending on the country.